QB Rush solid for Cowboys in 20-14 preseason loss to Texans

 SIDELINED BY VIRUS

 Dallas defensive coordinator Dan Quinn and defensive tackle Carlos Watkins were sent home before the game because of COVID-19 protocols.
-The club said both would be evaluated again by the medical staff Sunday.
+McCarthy said the decision was made about 90 minutes before the game, and he wasn’t sure when they would be cleared to return to the team.
 The Cowboys said 93% of their players were vaccinated along with every member of the football staff.

 OMENIHU SHINES